krcb197/PeakRDL-python/docs/generated_package.rst

 .. tip:: It is always good practice to run the unittests on the generated code.

 Once the register access layer has been generated and it can be used.
 The following example does not actually use a device driver.
-Instead it chip simulator with a a Tkinter GUI, incorporating a RED circle to represent the LED.
-The chip simulator has read and write methods ( equivalent to those offered by a device driver), these look at the address of the write and update the internal state of the simulator accordingly, the LED is then updated based on the state of the simulator.
+Instead it chip simulator with a Tkinter GUI, incorporating a RED circle to represent the LED.
+The chip simulator has read and write methods ( equivalent to those offered by a hardware device driver), in this case they use the simulator provided by PeakRDL Python.

 .. literalinclude :: ../example/simulating_callbacks/flashing_the_LED.py
    :language: python